davsec-teaching/ecs160-f25/homework/Homework-2.md

 ## Part C. Using the Microservice Framework

 1. Design THREE Java projects and import the Microservice framework in each of them.
 These three projects will implement the three microservices mentioned earlier, using the Microservice framework designed in Part B.
-2. Microservice A: Provides an `@Endpoint(url = "summarize_issue")` that accepts a JSON of a Github issue (see Part D) and returns an Issue summary in the JSON format specified below.
+2. Microservice A (_Issue Summarizer_): Provides an `@Endpoint(url = "summarize_issue")` that accepts a JSON of a Github issue (see Part D) and returns an Issue summary in the JSON format specified below.
-3. Microservice B: Provides an `@Endpoint(url = "find_bugs")` that accepts C file contents and returns a list of Json Issues.
+3. Microservice B (_Bug Finder_): Provides an `@Endpoint(url = "find_bugs")` that accepts C file contents and returns a list of Json Issues.
-4. Microservice C: Provides an `@Endpoint(url = "check_equivalence")` that accepts a list of two lists of Issues in Json format and returns a Json list of Issues that are common in both.
+4. Microservice C (_Issue Summary Comparator_): Provides an `@Endpoint(url = "check_equivalence")` that accepts a list of two lists of Issues in Json format and returns a Json list of Issues that are common in both.
 5. You must use the Ollama framework to interface with the LLM models.
+Feel free to use any Java library that can interface with Ollama.
 6. You must use Ollama's deepcoder:1.5b model
 7. Feel free to support only GET requests.
 8. Feel free to use the Apache HTTP Core library or any other library.